Daniel-Azil/AirBnB_clone/web_static/README.md

 ## Usage

 To view the project, you can simply open the `index.html` file in a web browser.
 The HTML and CSS in this phase of the project create a user interface resembling Airbnb's website.

-## Contributing

-This project is part of a learning process, and contributions are not currently being accepted.
-However, you're welcome to fork the project and use it as a basis for your own learning or development.

-## License

-This project is provided as-is and is for educational purposes.
-It does not carry any specific license, so you are free to use and modify it for your personal or educational projects.

-## Acknowledgments

-This project is created as a part of the learning process and does not aim to replicate the full functionality of the Airbnb website.
-It's a great exercise for improving your HTML and CSS skills.

-Happy coding!